#LaissezLesBonsTempsRouler Mardi Gras In New Orleans Is All About The Food

 — Dawn Perry (@SoldBy_Dawn) February 28, 2017

-And though for Mardi Gras New Orleans, the right food is key, so are the right drinks, according to the Boston Herald.
+And though for Mardi Gras in New Orleans the right food is key, so are the right drinks, according to the Boston Herald.
 Boston bartender Palmer Matthews says there are a few quintessential cocktails to step up your cocktail game.

 “Mardi Gras is one of the high holidays of the American cocktail calendar.”

-These include traditional Sazeracs, Hurricanes, made popular at New Orleans bar, Pat O’ Brien’s, Herbsaint frappes and other Southern-inspired cocktails that pack a punch.
+These include traditional Sazeracs, Hurricanes, made popular at New Orleans bar, Pat O’ Brien’s, Herbsaint frappes, and other Southern-inspired cocktails that pack a punch.

-Huffington Post suggests some Mardi Gras New Orleans favorites for your at-home Fat Tuesday banquet that will have your guest coming back year after year, including the recipes that will help you get started.
-They start with a popular mainstay, which is slow cooker Jambalaya, followed by the traditional NOLA doughnut to have with your cafe au lait, beignets, covered with lots of powdered sugar.
+The Huffington Post suggests some Mardi Gras New Orleans favorites for your at-home Fat Tuesday banquet that will have your guests coming back year after year, including the recipes that will help you get started.
+They start with a popular mainstay, which is slow cooker jambalaya, followed by the traditional NOLA doughnut to have with your cafe au lait, beignets, covered with lots of powdered sugar.
 Want to try a pasta entree?
 Try some creamy crawfish fettuccine.

 The #MardiGras spirit is alive and well!! #LocalFirst pic.twitter.com/laEcw16y7g